Optical non-linearities and spontaneous translational symmetry breaking in driven-dissipative moir\'e exciton-polaritons: Model and Methods

 Here the free dispersion of photon is $\omega_c(\mathbf k)=\omega_c+|\mathbf k|^2/(2m_c),$ where $m_c$ is the cavity photon mass.
 The operator $\hat a^\dagger_{\mathbf k}$ creates a cavity photon with in-plane momentum $\mathbf k.$ The coupling between excitons and cavity photons is given by the usual light-matter Hamiltonian

 where $\hat{x}^\dagger_{\mathbf k}$ creates an exciton with in-plane momentum $\mathbf k.$ The strength of the light-matter coupling, denoted by the Rabi frequency $\Omega$, is assumed much smaller than the typical energy of the excitons, so the light-matter Hamiltonian is written under the rotating wave approximation.
 (For typical systems $\Omega$ is a several meV while $\omega_X$ is on the order of 1 eV.)
+We, however, consider the regime of strong light-matter coupling such that the Rabi coupling is much larger than the cavity losses $\gamma_c,$ and light couples efficiently to the excitons.

 To make further progress we shall restrict the light-matter coupling to the $\mathbf k=0$ cavity mode~\cite{Camacho2021}.
 Thus, we simplify the light and light-matter terms of the Hamiltonian as

 where $\hat{a}$ now refers to the $\mathbf k=0$ cavity mode.
 This approximation assumes a spatially uniform coupling between the cavity photons and excitons occupying different sites in the moir\'e superlattice.
 This assumption is justified for two reasons.
 Firstly, due to the ultra-light mass of the cavity mode, the cavity photons decouple from the excitons when the kinetic energy of the photon becomes of the order of the Rabi coupling $k^2/2m_c=\Omega$.
 This means that excitons only couple to cavity modes with wavelengths that are larger than a length scale $\lambda=2\pi/k$, which is typically very large, covering hundreds of moir\'e sites.
 This large lengthscale justifies a mean-field treatment of the cavity-mediated exciton-exciton coupling.
 Secondly, we consider situations in which the cavity mode is pumped uniformly.
 Specifically, we consider an external coherent injection of photons via